Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 Instructions

 - In a dutch oven or medium pot, set over medium heat, add the butter.
-When melted, add the celery, carrot and thyme.
+When melted, add the onion, celery, carrot, thyme, along wiht a few pinches of salt.
 Cook until slightly softened, about 2 to 3 minutes.
 Mix in the flour and cook for about 1 minute.
 Next pour in the chicken stock.
 Bring the mixture to a simmer and then immediately bring it down to medium low; cook for about 6 to 7 minutes, until slightly thickened.

 Notes